MicrosoftDocs/playfab-docs/playfab-docs/features/commerce/items/catalogs.md

 ## Uploading a catalog

-To upload a a JSON file to create a catalog in Game Manager, perform the following steps:
+To upload a JSON file to create a catalog in Game Manager, perform the following steps:

 - Select your **Game** in **Game Manager**.
 - Select **Economy**.